yeoman/yeoman.io/app/authoring/dependencies.md

     };

+    this.fs.copy(
+			this.templatePath('package.json'),
+			this.destinationPath('package.json')
+		);

-    // Create package.json file in destination path with pkgJson content this.fs.extendJSON(
+    // Extend package.json file in destination path with pkgJson content this.fs.extendJSON(
       this.destinationPath('package.json'),
       pkgJson